mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Verify that the `encryption_key` value in the LeafNode is different from the committer's current leaf node.

+  * Compute parent hashes for the parent nodes in the UpdatePath (relative to the new ratchet tree) and verify that the `parent_hash` field of the leaf node matches the parent hash for the first node its filtered direct path.

+  * Construct a provisional GroupContext object containing the following values:
+    * `group_id`: Same as the old GroupContext
+    * `epoch`: The epoch number for the new epoch
+    * `tree_hash`: The tree hash of the new ratchet tree
+    * `confirmed_transcript_hash`: Same as the old GroupContext
+    * `extensions`: The new GroupContext extensions (possibly updated by a GroupContextExtensions proposal)

   * Apply the UpdatePath to the tree, as described in
+    {{synchronizing-views-of-the-tree}}, using the provisional GroupContext when
-    {{synchronizing-views-of-the-tree}}, and store `leaf_node` at the
+    decrypting the path secret and storing `leaf_node` at the committer's leaf.
-    committer's leaf.

-  * Verify that the LeafNode has a `parent_hash` field and that its value matches the new parent of the sender's leaf node.

   * Define `commit_secret` as the value `path_secret[n+1]` derived from the `path_secret[n]` value assigned to the root node.